It’s no longer news. Starting a blog and making money online is very possible. No mater your location.

-You should also spend time writing linkbait articles and in-depth featured articles.
+You should also spend time writing linkbait articles (Articles created to attract back links) and in-depth featured articles.

 Most readers get used to the frequency in which you publish articles on your blog.

-This is It why it’s in your best interests to choose a posting frequency and stick to it.
+This is why it’s always in your best interests to choose a posting frequency and stick to it.

 A common mistake that beginners make is to publish too often when a blog is first launched.

-Ultimately, it can be difficult to maintain this posting frequency when you are also trying to promote your new blog.
+Now, this is how it works.
+Usually, it can be difficult to maintain a very high posting frequency when you are also trying to promote your new blog.

-Rather than publish articles every day for two weeks and then not publish any more articles for a few weeks, it is better to stick to a posting schedule that can be easily maintained in the future e.g. three or two times a week.
+Rather than publish articles every day for two weeks and then not publish any more articles for a few weeks, it is better to stick to a posting schedule that can be easily maintained in the future e.g. three or two times a week etc.